 A smart option for carrying energy gels is to use a gel flask and fill it from a bulk container of gel.
-The pros: You carry one container rather than several individually packaged gels and you won’t have trash to keep track of while you run.
-Con: You have to clean the flask out when you get home.
+The upside is that you carry one container rather than several individually packaged gels and you won’t have trash to keep track of while you run.
+The downside is that you have to clean the flask out when you get home.

 Learn more about food in our article, Nutrition Basics for Trail Running.

-It might seem improbable, but plastic squeeze bottles can actually cause discomfort during a long run.
-They can dig into ribs or rub on your side or back.
+A hard plastic squeeze bottle can sometimes cause discomfort during a long run.
+It can dig into ribs or rub on your side or back.
 A few manufacturers make extremely soft bottles that conform to your body to eliminate discomfort.
-They also reduce sloshing and weigh next to nothing when they are empty.
+They also reduce sloshing, and weigh next to nothing when they are empty.

 Learn more about carrying and drinking water in our article, Hydration Basics for Trail Running.